scala/scala3/docs/_docs/reference/other-new-features/safe-initialization.md

 initialized, so is the result.
 If the receiver and arguments in a method call are transitively initialized, so is the result.

-Local reasoning about initialization is the key to give rise to a fast initialization checker, as it avoids whole-program analysis.
+Local reasoning about initialization gives rise to a fast initialization checker, as it avoids whole-program analysis.

 The principle of authority goes hand-in-hand with monotonicity: the principle of monotonicity stipulates that initialization states cannot go backwards, while